Student Housing Policies

 Other prohibited appliances include portable air conditioning units and humidifiers.

 Riding bicycles on campus pedestrian walkways is prohibited.
 Students may lock and store their bicycles in designated outdoor racks and areas.
-Bicycles may not be stored inside residence halls or apartments without prior written approval from Housing and Residential Engagement.
+Bicycles may not be stored inside residence halls, suites, or apartments without prior written approval from Housing and Residential Engagement.
 To request an indoor accommodation, please see a Community Coordinator.

 Residents are not permitted to operate a private business within any area of Student Housing property, or to use campus resources (mailing address, Ethernet connection, etc.) for that purpose.